anaanya444/adblocker-extension/README.md

 1. `npm run build` to generate a minimized production build in the `dist` folder
 2. ZIP the entire `dist` folder (e.g. `dist.zip`)
 3. Publish the ZIP file on the Chrome Web Store Developer Dashboard!

-## Important Default Boilerplate Notes

-- Folders get flattened, static references to images from HTML do not need to be relative (i.e. `icon.png` instead of `../static/icon.png`)
-- Importing local ts/tsx/css files should be relative, since Webpack will build a dependancy graph using these paths
-- Update the manifest file as per usual for chrome related permissions, references to files in here should also be flattened and not be relative